qas-guru/martini-core/README.md

 Requests for outside contribution are welcome!

 #### Recognitions from Penny <a name="thanks"></a>
+* A big thank you to [Aslak Hellesøy](http://aslakhellesoy.com/) et al, for creating, releasing and maintaining Cucumber.
 * Thank you to Digital Measures CEO Matt Bartel and CTO Michael Rentas for sponsoring employee sabbaticals.
+* Thank you to friends at Spotify (you know who you are) for the open-source encouragement. "**The worst thing that can happen is that nobody pays any attention.**"
 * Thank you to Ethan Jahns, formerly of Digital Measures, for soundboarding ideas and for forking an improved Gherkin parser.
 * Thank you to John Keiffer and Benjamin Newman for encouragement.